Transportation of soils contaminated with flammable liquids

 Determining the classification of fuel contaminated soil

 Often the site of a fuel spill will have soils in various states.
 The area could be a naturally formed gravel, a sandy loam, clay, or a bog/swamp.
-Sometimes due to the nature of the area, there could be pooling of the spilled liquid, or the flammable liquid could end up in a waterway.
-The classification of soil contaminated with flammable liquid can be determined by following the steps in the example below.
-In this example, gasoline is the contaminant in the soil.
+Sometimes due to the nature of the area, there could be pooling of the spilled flammable liquid, or spilling in a waterway.
+The classification of a soil contaminated with flammable liquid can be determined by following the example below.

-• liquid (can it be pumped):
+• liquid (it can be pumped):

-• UN1203, GASOLINE, Class 3, Packing Group II
+UN1203, GASOLINE, CLASS 3, PACKING GROUP II

-• solid (can it be shoveled):
+• solid (it can be shoveled):

-• UN3175, SOLIDS CONTAINING FLAMMABLE LIQUID, N.O.S., Class 4.1, Packing Group II
+UN3175, SOLIDS CONTAINING FLAMMABLE LIQUID, N.O.S., CLASS 4.1, PACKING GROUP II

-In case of uncertainty, the person classifying the substance should follow the classification process found in Part 2 (Classification) of the TDG Regulations.
+In case of uncertainty, the person classifying the substance should follow the classification process found in Part 2 of the TDG Regulations.

-UN #
+UN number

 Shipping name